Proposed changes to RHI Schemes resurrected

 For new build dwellings, the deemed energy requirement will be specified in the RdSAP calculation performed on project completion.

-As from 20th September 2017 a “deemed energy cap” is to be applied to properties which will vary depending on technology.
+As from 20th September 2017 a “deemed energy cap” is applied to properties which will vary depending on technology.
 If the deemed energy requirement is in excess of the cap, tariff payments will be made only up to the cap amount.

 Second homes and bivalent installations (ie. where there is a backup fossil fuel boiler) still qualify for the scheme, but a heat meter must be installed, and payments are only made for heat generated by the renewable technology.